Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Experimental Results and Discussions

 \section{Experimental Results and Discussions}

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-We conduct experiments on a PC with a single NVIDIA GTX1080Ti GPU card and an i7-8700K CPU.
-All the baselines are trained until the convergence of loss.
+We conduct experiments on a PC with an i7-8700K CPU, an NVIDIA GTX1080Ti GPU, and an RTX3090 GPU.
 The checkpoint with the best performance on the validation set is selected for inference.
-To measure the efficiency, we record the training time cost as well as the inference time cost of each baseline and report their average time cost on each patch.
+To measure the efficiency, we record the training time cost as well as the inference time cost of each baseline, and report their average time cost on each patch.
 For graph-based baselines, the ground-truth initial vertices added with Gaussian noise are used to start the iterative graph generation process.
-Considering the trade-off between efficiency and effectiveness, the number of rounds of the exploration is set to 3 for both \textit{iCurb} and \textit{enhanced-iCurb}.
+Considering the trade-off between efficiency and effectiveness, the number of rounds of the free exploration for both \textit{iCurb} and \textit{enhanced-iCurb} is set to 1.

-\subsection{Evaluation Results}
+\subsection{Evaluation results}

 The comparative results are shown in Tab. \ref{tab_comparative}.
 Some qualitative demonstrations are shown in Fig. \ref{fig_qualitative}.
 The average processing time for efficiency evaluation is reported in Tab. \ref{tab_time}.
 As segmentation-based baselines directly optimize on pixel values, they tend to present good F1-scores, even the naive baseline.
 Segmentation-based baselines take relatively less time than graph-based baselines for training since they do not require an iterative process.
-However, these baselines do not have a satisfactory performance on connectivity, because the spatial information of the patch image cannot be fully leveraged.
-Compared with \textit{Naive Baseline}, \textit{DeepRoadMapper} can propose candidate connections to correct some disconnection and enhance the connectivity to some extent.
+However, these baselines do not have satisfactory performance on connectivity, because the spatial information of the patch image cannot be fully leveraged.
+Compared with the \textit{Naive Baseline}, \textit{DeepRoadMapper} can propose candidate connections to correct some disconnection and enhance the connectivity to some extent.
 But it is still restricted by the accuracy of the semantic segmentation.
 Once the segmentation network gives poor results, \textit{DeepRoadMapper} cannot effectively improve the final performance.
-Moreover, generating correction candidates enlarges the time consumption. \textit{OrientationRefine} iteratively refines the obtained segmentation map in pixel-level with an extra network, which can obtain more concise correction results.
-Thus \textit{OrientationRefine} achieves good connectivity and outperforms all other methods on F1-Score.
+Moreover, generating correction candidates increases the time cost. \textit{OrientationRefine} iteratively refines the obtained segmentation map in pixel-level with an extra network, which can obtain more concise correction results.
+Thus \textit{OrientationRefine} achieves good connectivity and outperforms all the other methods on F1-Score.